 How bone volume is lost after tooth removal

 When a tooth is removed, dentists usually recommend having it replaced soonest possible in order to prevent loss of bone volume.
 This helps to ensure that should you consider having implants in future, there will be adequate bone to anchor them.
-A dentist Richmond Hill will use a bone graft when replacing the missing tooth in order to prevent loss of bone volume.
+A family dentist will use a bone graft when replacing the missing tooth in order to prevent loss of bone volume.
 Without sufficient bone volume, the implant will also not look natural.
 Most importantly, bone volume allows the tooth to function properly after the implant is placed.

 What options are available?